 Finally, always be prepared to provide ICA with more information, even beyond the list of documents required for Singapore permanent residency.
 Do not feel taken aback when ICA requests additional clarification on your life, such as background information on your family profile.
 If the officers are willing to ask you for more information, you already have one step through the door at this point.
 Head to the interview confidently, armed with the necessary documents.

 We know how daunting all of this can be, especially if you are no stranger to rejection.
 Even if you do have the means to re-apply for permanent residency, it would be an exercise in futility to submit something identical to your last rejected attempt.
 Instead, let our team of experts at Paul Immigrations guide you with your next application.
-With our experience and your potential, a PR approval letter may finally replace that last rejection letter for good.
-Get in touch with us, and get one step closer to becoming a Singapore PR today.
+With our experience and your potential, we can help improve your chances when you are ready to apply for Singapore PR again.
+Reach out to us today.